Jrayp/Moku/README.md

 ### Features:

-* Bitmask autotiling partially based on the method outlined here: [How to Use Tile Bitmasking to Auto-Tile Your Level Layouts](https://gamedevelopment.tutsplus.com/tutorials/how-to-use-tile-bitmasking-to-auto-tile-your-level-layouts--cms-25673).
-Supports both 4 and 8-bit tiling.
-Can be used in conjuction with defold tilemaps, or your own custom maps.
+* Bitmask auto-tiling partially based on the method outlined here: [How to Use Tile Bitmasking to Auto-Tile Your Level Layouts](https://gamedevelopment.tutsplus.com/tutorials/how-to-use-tile-bitmasking-to-auto-tile-your-level-layouts--cms-25673).
+Supports both simple (4-bit) and complex (8-bit) auto-tiling.
+Can be used in conjuction with defold tilemaps, or your own custom, game-object based maps.
 * AStar pathfinding with support for options such as heavy diagonals, different heuristics, etc
-* Assorted convience functions including cell picking
+* Assorted convenience functions including cell picking

 ### Planned features

-* Ability to calculate "move distance/area" based on tile weights
+* Ability to calculate movement range based on tile weights (think tbs, or srpg's unit movement ranges)

 ### State